Bikur Cholim Hospital: Architecture

-The main wing of the current building was designed by architect Zvi Joseph Barsky in the neo-classical style with modernist elements.
+The main wing of the current building was designed by architect Zvi Joseph Barsky in the Neoclassical style with modernist elements.
 Zeev Raban of the Bezalel Arts School designed the bronze doors.

 The former German Deaconesses Hospital, now the Ziv maternity wing of the Bikur Cholim Hospital, was designed by architect Conrad Schick.

 When Arcady Gaydamak bought the hospital for $35 million in 2007, he commissioned plans, designed by the architect Moti Bodek to build two hospitalization towers alongside the existing historical structure.